Personal and supporting statements

 How to structure them

-Create a compelling personal statement using the following structure:
+Create a compelling personal statement using:

 Write concisely and positively.
 Write one side of A4 unless there is a specific word or character limit provided in the guidelines.